Bayesian Entropy Estimation for Countable Discrete Distributions: Introduction

-Shannon's discrete entropy appears as a basic statistic in many fields, from probability theory to engineering and even ecology.
-While entropy may best be known as a theoretical quantity, its accurate estimation from data is an important step in disparate applications.
-Entropy is employed in the study of information processing in neuroscience~\cite{Strong98a, Barbieri04, Shlens07, Rolls1999}.
-It is also used in statistics and machine learning for estimating dependency structure and inferring causal relations~\cite{Chow1968, Hlavackova-Schindler2007}, for example in molecular biology~\cite{Hausser09}; as a tool in the study of complexity and dynamics in physics \cite{Letellier06}; and as a measure of diversity in ecology \cite{Chao03} and genetics~\cite{Farach95}.
-Each of these studies, confronted with data arising from an unknown discrete distribution, seeks to estimate the entropy rather than the distribution itself.
 Estimating the entropy is much easier than estimating the full distribution.
 In fact, in many cases, entropy can be accurately estimated with fewer samples than the number of distinct symbols.
-However, entropy estimation remains a difficult problem: there is no unbiased estimator for entropy, and the maximum likelihood estimator is severely biased for small datasets.
+Nevertheless, entropy estimation remains a difficult problem: there is no unbiased estimator for entropy, and the maximum likelihood estimator is severely biased for small datasets \cite{Paninski03}.
 Many previous studies have focused upon methods for computing and reducing this bias \cite{Miller55,Panzeri96,Strong98a,Paninski03,Grassberger08}.
 In this paper we instead take a Bayesian approach, building upon the work of \citet{Nemenman02}.
 Our basic strategy is to place a prior over the space of discrete probability distributions, and then perform inference using the induced posterior distribution over entropy.
 (See \figref{graphicalmodel}).